skfto/se_project_spots/README.md

 5. I moved the exported SVG files from my local folders into the project using basic terminal commands like `mv` or `cp`.

 All SVG files are located in the `images/` folder of this project.

+## Deployment

+This webpage is deployed to Github pages https://skfto.github.io/se_project_spots/